steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 * The SDK printing a warning message telling developers off every time a specific object in the SDK is instantiated This breaks all tests which look for specific output strings and runs a risk of generating support calls asking "why is my application telling me off?"
 * A change in the semantics of calling `abort()` on a stream.
-  This was a valid design decision —however, it was unexpected.
+  This was a valid design decision — however, it was unexpected.
   And again the warning message printed every time the stream was closed prematurely flooded application logs.
 * Instabilities in the shading of third-party libraries (slf4j, etc.), with consequences such as the inability to enable any form of logging.
 * The shaded library continuing to declare dependencies which are redundant due to the shading.